 Many Shigella isolates are likely to be resistant to ampicillin, trimethoprim/sulfamethoxazole (TMP/SMX), and tetracyclines, but patterns of resistance vary by geographic region.

-Hands should be washed thoroughly before handling food, and soiled garments and bedclothes should be immersed in covered buckets of soap and water until they can be boiled.
+Hands should be washed thoroughly before handling food.
+Soiled garments and bedclothes should be immersed in covered buckets of soap, water, and disinfectant until they can be washed in hot water.
 Appropriate isolation techniques (especially stool isolation) should be used with patients and carriers.

 A live oral vaccine is being developed, and field trials in endemic areas hold promise.
-However, immunity is generally type specific.
+However, immunity is generally type specific so presumably the vaccine would need to be polyvalent or contain an antigen common to multiple serotypes.

-Shigella sp are a highly contagious cause of dysentery; humans are the only reservoir.
+Shigella species are a highly contagious cause of dysentery; humans are the only reservoir.

 Watery diarrhea may be accompanied by abdominal pain and marked urgency to defecate; stools may contain mucus, pus, and often blood.